RobotLocomotion/drake/tools/wheel/README.rst

     On macOS, if ``--keep-build`` is used, the wheel will still be accessible via its build location in ``//opt/drake-wheel-build/wheel/wheelhouse``.

+    This option automatically implies ``--no-test``.

+``--no-test``
+    Skips testing the wheels after extracting them.
+While debugging build issues, it may be expedient to skip the tests.

 ``-s``, ``--tag-stages`` (Ubuntu only)
     Build each stage independently and, on completion, assign it a permanent